cryptohackathon/ace-net/README.md

 ## Topics for future work <a name="future_work"/>

-- Bring the results of this project to Corona-Warn-App
+- Bring the results of this project to Corona-Warn-App.
-- “Those who count the votes decide everything” - Voting systems (giving N votes between M >= N options)
+- “Those who count the votes decide everything” - Voting systems (giving N votes between M >= N options).
 - The decentralized nature of the framework fits perfectly to blockchain technologies.
 The pool management implemented in our backend system (api-back) could be transferred to e.g. [Ethereum Virtual Machine](https://ethereum.org/) ecosystem based on smart contracts.
-- Randomising communication patterns, by involving a part (half?) of the requests to be ignored or by submitting data using secret sharing schemes (e.g. partial data, multiple times)
+- Randomising communication patterns, by involving a part (half?) of the requests to be ignored or by submitting data using secret sharing schemes (e.g. partial data, multiple times).
-- GoFE problem: "panic: runtime error: invalid memory address or nil pointer dereference [signal SIGSEGV: segmentation violation code=0x1 addr=0x10 pc=0x67689b]"
+- GoFE problem: "panic: runtime error: invalid memory address or nil pointer dereference [signal SIGSEGV: segmentation violation code=0x1 addr=0x10 pc=0x67689b]".